-Calibration is lot specific; reagent packs and calibrators are linked by lot number.
-Reagent packs from the same lot may use the same calibration.

-- A Master Calibration is established for each new reagent lot by performing multiple tests.
-This is the process by which a lot-specific parameter [a] which links the signal at the cutoff (cutoff value) to the calibrator signal is determined. - Cutoff value = (a x Signal of Cal 1).
-Ensure that the Master calibration for each new reagent lot is - Ensure that the Master calibration for each new reagent lot is available on your system. - Process calibrators in the same manner as samples.
-Calibration need not be programmed if bar code labels are used; load the calibrators in any order, calibration will be initiated automatically. - When the calibrator is processed the validity of the calibration is assessed against quality parameters which compares the actual signal of the calibrator with the expected signal.
-If the calibration is acceptable the cutoff value is calculated and stored for use with any reagent pack of that lot. - The quality of calibration cannot be completely described by a single parameter.
-The calibration report should be used in conjunction with acceptable control values to determine the validity of the calibration. - Recalibration is required after a pre-determined calibration interval, or when a different reagent lot is loaded. - Calibration results are assessed against a range of quality parameters.
-Failure to meet any of the defined quality parameter ranges will be coded in the calibration report.
-For actions to be taken following a failed calibration, refer to the operating instructions for your system.
+- Calibration and maintenance procedures/requirements for each piece of equipment can be found in procedure VITROS 3600 Operation and Maintenance SOP. - Calibration is Lot specific; reagent packs and calibrators are linked by lot number.
+Reagent packs from the same lot may use the same calibration. - A Master Calibration is established for each new reagent lot by performing multiple tests.
+This is the process by which a lot-specific parameter [a] which links the signal at the cutoff (cutoff value) to the calibrator signal is determined.
+Cutoff value = (a x Signal of Cal 1). - Process calibrators in the same manner as samples.
+Calibration need not be programmed if bar code labels are used; load the calibrators in any order, calibration will be initiated automatically. - When the calibrator is processed, the validity of the calibration is assessed against quality parameters which compares the actual signal of the calibrator with the expected signal.
+If the calibration is acceptable the cutoff value is calculated and stored for use with any reagent pack of that lot.